JLC2141/intro_to_cli/README.md

 > Start each command on a new line.

 > [!NOTE] <br>
-> I know that we just learned the nano command but take advantage of the VS Code interface to select the file from the file explorer window. <br>
+> I know that we just learned the `nano` command but take advantage of the VS Code interface to select the file from the file explorer window. <br>
-> Use the built-in text editor to edit this script.sh file.
+> Use the built-in text editor to edit this script.sh file. <br>
 > Even bioinformaticians like coding conveinence!